🧺🧹DIRTY BUSINESS🧽🧼

 Fels Naptha Washing Soda Zote Laundry Soap Bar Mrs. Stewart's Liquid Bluing 20 MULE TEAM Borax ![]() I love using cleaning supplies from Mrs. Meyers!
 My favorite scents are rose, orange clove and peony.🌺

 ![]() PINEOLENE can be used for many different applications in cleaning, home remedies, and much more.
 I personally knew the woman from New Augusta, Mississippi that had the original recipe/directions.
 I wish I had known at the time what a treasure it was, and wrote it down.
-It can be purchased in some feed stores, farm supply stores, etc. The website is no longer available, but here is the address for anyone interested: PINEOLENE PRODUCTS, L.L.C.
+It can be purchased in some feed stores, farm supply stores, local businesses in the area, etc. Here is the address for anyone interested: PINEOLENE PRODUCTS, L.L.C.
 P.O.
-BOX 670, HURLEY MS 39555 UPDATE: Now back online.
-Pineolene.com I am not affiliated with this company, I just know personally, how good it is and I'm thankful it is still around. |
+BOX 670, HURLEY MS 39555 UPDATE: If you tried to find them online in the past and it wasn't available, it is now back online.
+Pineolene.com I am not affiliated with this company, I just know personally, how good it is and I'm thankful it is still around.
+WARNINGS: For EXTERNAL USE ONLY.
+KEEP OUT OF EYES.
+KEEP OUT OF REACH OF CHILDREN.
+FLAMMABLE.
+There are many things I consider very useful, that might seem a bit old fashioned, but they are tried and true.
+(Always read directions for cleaning products on bottle first); Never mix chemical cleaning products together or with bleach!:

 I’m not above using bleach, ammonia, and other things some people would consider too toxic for use, as long as it is used sparingly, and with proper handling and good ventilation.